KCK man sentenced to life for murder of 12-year-old - NewsBreak

 KCK man sentenced to life for murder of 12-year-old

-LEAVENWORTH, Kan.
-(WDAF) — A judge sentenced a Kansas man to life in prison for the murder of a 12-year-old boy during a botched gun deal.
+LEAVENWORTH, Kan. — A judge sentenced a Kansas man to life in prison for the murder of a 12-year-old boy during a botched gun deal .

 A jury convicted 18-year-old Jaylen LaRon Johnson of first-degree murder and other related crimes last month.

-The driver of the car Johnson was in is serving more than 16 years in prison.
+Thomas, the driver of the car Johnson was in, is serving more than 16 years in prison.

 Comments / 1